alexandrapanait/bankingApp/banking/readme.md

             - path parameter: {customerId} - required
             - query parameters: startDate, endDate - optional - timestamp
-            If query parameters are missing from request, the API will return all transactions of the customer If query parameters are present, the API will return all transactions with transactionDate between startDate and endDate
+            If query parameters are missing from request, the API will return all transactions of the customer If both query parameters are present, the API will return all transactions with transactionDate between startDate and endDate
             GET http://localhost:8081/api/v1/customer/{customerId}
             GET localhost:8081/api/v1/customer/1?startDate=1667260800000&endDate=1668297600000
             Available customerId-s in DB: 1, 2 ,3